BobKoto/bob-site/spacergyfile01.md

 # Tech Notes:
 3D casual arcade game for Android created in Unity and C#.

-A variation of endless runner (on Z axis)
+A variation of object pooled endless runner (on Z axis)

 I play tested this on a mid-range Android phones- Galaxy J7 - and phones as old as Galaxy S4, often playing for an hour or more with little drain on the battery.